DavidMunera28/IS601-final-project/waywize/README.md

 `npm install client-only` installs Client Only (must be run from the `IS601-final-project\waywize` directory).

+`npm install react-cookie-consent` installs React Cookie Consent library (must be run from the `IS601-final-project\waywize` directory).

 # Vercel Deployment Instructions

 Deploy `is601-final-project` to Vercel from GitHub, setting `Next.js` as the Framework and `waywize` as the root directory.